robjwells/arduino-temperature-display/README.md

 Each display is wired up in the same way, with Q0 from the shift register wired to pin 1 (segment E) of the display.

+Note that the temperature output wire (in pink) can be run in the central channel of your breadboard to keep it out of the way (it's the white wire in the photo above).

 ### Schematic

 <img alt="Circuit schematic" src="Temperature Display_schem.png"/>

-Note that the data is shifted out from the Metro Mini to U3, the tenths-place shift register, which is in turn chained to U2 (U3 Q7' to U2 data in), which is in turn chained to U1.
+The data is shifted out from the Metro Mini to U3, the tenths-place shift register (right-most shift register in the breadboard image), which is in turn chained to U2 (U3 Q7' to U2 data in), which is in turn chained to U1.